jaiheechoi/jaiheechoi.github.io/_pages/about.md

 I received my PhD in Statistics from Rice University under the supervision of Dr. Ryan Sun in the Department of Biostatistics at The University of Texas MD Anderson Cancer Center.

-Outside of research, I enjoy running, reading, rock climbing, and going on walks my dog, Marvin.
+In my free time, I enjoy running, reading, rock climbing, and going on walks my dog, Marvin.